 tag filters

 These are not reviews!
-Just my general thoughts.
+Just my general thoughts after a bit of time to think.
+Reviews involve much more work, so if I write any of those I'd like them to be separate from this page...
 I also might get some technical information wrong since I'm only one guy.
 Feel free to correct me on my guestbook or something lol.

-Also, there may be spoilers, though I will try to avoid spoiling anything in gruesome detail.
+Also, there may be spoilers, though I will try to avoid spoiling anything in gruesome detail (and if I get more specific, I will add a warning and/or block it out so you have to hover to read).
 I will suggest that if you'd like to get into anything listed here, avoid reading my thoughts until later.

 (my anilist, if you'd like to know what animanga i've seen)